xorbitsai/inference/doc/source/models/model_abilities/image.rst

 * **Whole document**, at the requested scale: the pages together may not exceed 1 gigapixel, roughly 221 A4 pages at the default zoom, with the 200-page ceiling capping it from the other side.
+* **Whole document, if the re-render happens**: the escalated peak may not exceed 6 gigapixels, about 24 GB of page images.
+This is what limits long documents in practice — roughly 130 A4 pages at the default zoom — and it is deliberately not derived from the other two, whose product would permit some 160 GB.

 Note that the per-page budget is **not monotonic** in ``zoomin``, because the retry ladder is not: DeepDoc tests ``zoomin < 9`` before multiplying, so